 Another fairly straightforward credit card offer, the Capital One Quicksilver provides easy to understand benefits.
 Its largest value propositions are 1.5% cash back on all purchases, a $150 sign-up bonus (after spending $500 in first 3 months) that’s easy to hit, and no annual fee.
 You’ll also never have to worry about foreign transaction fees, making it a solid card to take on trips abroad.

-Flexibility is king with the Venture Rewards – it has more than a dozen airline partners and an annual fee that is $0 intro for first year; $95 after that.
+Flexibility is king with the Venture Rewards – it has more than a dozen airline partners and an annual fee that is $95.
 For the traveler/shopper who is looking to spend and redeem in a variety of ways, the Venture Rewards card has beaucoup options.

 You’ll not only enjoy 3% cash back on dining and entertainment purchases, 2% back on groceries and 1% back on all other purchases, but also a 0% intro APR for 15 months on both balance transfers and new purchases ( 15.49% - 25.49% (Variable) after that), making it a great choice if you need to pay down debt or finance a large purchase but still want a card with serious long term rewards value.
 Plus, you can score a $150 sign-up bonus after spending just $500 in the first 3 months.